Dibae101/ARPF-TI/research_paper/ARPF-TI_Research_Paper.md

 3. **Zero-Day Simulation**: Created novel attack patterns not matching known signatures

 Traffic was processed by both AI-generated and manually created rules, and the results were compared using the metrics from the comparison framework.
 The evaluation period covered 30 days of continuous operation with over 500,000 simulated requests including 10,000 attack attempts.

+Our test environment, implemented using scripts in the `/tests/` directory, generated diverse traffic patterns to simulate real-world conditions.
+In particular, the `simulate_attacks.py` and `generate_traffic_data.py` scripts created both legitimate traffic and various attack types at random intervals to provide a comprehensive test dataset.

 ## Results